tongson/omnia/README.md

 The included Lua script might be too simplistic to demonstrate Omnia.
 For a more complicated application check my 'fork' of [LDoc](https://github.com/tongson/LDoc)

-#### MoonScript support
+#### Fennel and MoonScript support

-Just treat MoonScript source the same as Lua source.
-The Make routines will handle the compilation of MoonScript sources and link the appropriate compiled Lua source to the final executable.
+Just treat Fennel/MoonScript source the same as Lua source.
+The Make routines will handle the compilation of Fennel/MoonScript sources and link the appropriate compiled Lua source to the final executable.

 The MoonScript standard library is included but you have to add `moon` to the `VENDOR` line in the Makefile.

 A copy of the MoonScript REPL `moor` is also included.
 To compile, run `make bin/moor`.
+A copy of the upstream Fennel REPL and compiler is also included.
+To compile, run `make bin/fennel`.

 #### Included projects